Integral cohomology rings of weighted Grassmann orbifolds and rigidity properties: Introduction

 The weighted projective space $\WW P(b_0,b_1,\dots,b_m)$ is defined as the orbit space of the ${\bf{b}}$-action of $\CC^{*}$ on $\CC^{m+1}\setminus\{\mathbf{0}\}$.
 Notably, when ${\bf{b}}$ is chosen as $(1,1,\dots,1)$, it becomes the complex projective space $\CC P^m$.
 In the article \cite{Ka}, Kawasaki proved that the integral cohomologies of weighted projective spaces have no torsion and are concentrated in even degrees.
 Moreover, he computed the integral cohomology ring of weighted projective spaces explicitly.
 In \cite{HHRW}, Harada, Holm, Ray, and Williams computed the integral generalized equivariant cohomology ring of a divisive weighted projective space.
 Several cohomological properties of weighted projective space can be found in \cite{Am}, and \cite{BFR}.

 Corti and Reid introduced weighted Grassmannian in \cite{CoRe} as the weighted projective analog of the Grassmann manifold.
 For any two positive integers $ k<n$, Abe and Matsumura defined weighted Grassmannian $\WG(k,n)$ in \cite{AbMa1} corresponding to a weight vector $W=(w_0,w_1,\dots,w_n)\in (\ZZ_{\geq 0})^n$ and $a\in \ZZ_{\geq 1}$.
 They studied the equivariant cohomology ring of $\WG (k,n)$ with rational coefficients.
-More generally, the equivariant cohomology ring of weighted Flag varieties with rational coefficients was studied in \cite{ANQ}.
+More generally, the equivariant cohomology ring of weighted flag varieties with rational coefficients was studied in \cite{ANQ}.
 Hilbert series of some weighted flag varieties was studied in \cite{QS,Qu}.
 The author and Sarkar \cite{BS} gave another topological definition of $\WG(k,n)$ and called them weighted Grassmann orbifolds.
 It has an orbifold structure and admits a $q$-CW complex structure similar to the Schubert cell decomposition of the Grassmann manifold.
 For basic properties of orbifolds, readers are referred to \cite{ALR}.

-In this article, we delve into the concept of Pl\"{u}cker coordinates, which are uniquely defined by a set of homogeneous polynomial equations referred to as Pl"{u}cker relations, as illustrated in \eqref{eq_pl_vect}.
-This exploration leads us to introduce Pl\"{u}cker weight vector ${\bf{b}}=(b_0,b_1,\dots,b_m)\in (\ZZ_{\geq 0})^{m+1}$, where $m+1={n \choose k}$ for two positive integers $k$ and $n$ such that $k<n$.
-Then corresponding to a Pl\"{u}cker weight vector ${\bf{b}}$, we define a topological space $\G_{\bf{b}}(k,n)$.
-We derive that the definition of $\G_{\bf b}(k,n)$ generalizes the definition of weighted Grassmannian in \cite{AbMa1} as well as weighted Grassmann orbifold in \cite{BS}.
-We show that $\G_{\bf b}(k,n)$ has an orbifold structure and call this a weighted Grassmann orbifold.
-This broadens the class of weighted Grassmann orbifolds in terms of Pl\"{u}cker weight vectors.
-We introduce Pl\"{u}cker permutation, which produces several invariant $q$-CW complex structures on $\G_{\bf b}(k,n)$.
-Moreover, we characterize weighted Grassmann orbifolds up to certain homeomorphism in terms of Pl\"{u}cker weight vectors and Pl\"{u}cker permutations.
-We discuss the integral cohomology of weighted Grassmann orbifolds.
-Inspired by the work of \cite{Ka}, one can ask the following.
+In this article, we delve into the concept of Pl\"{u}cker coordinates, which are defined as solutions to a system of homogeneous polynomial equations known as Pl\"{u}cker relations, as illustrated in \eqref{eq_pl_vect}.
+This perspective naturally leads us to introduce Pl\"{u}cker weight vector ${\bf{b}}=(b_0,b_1,\dots,b_m)\in (\ZZ_{\geq 0})^{m+1}$, where $m+1={n \choose k}$ for two positive integers $k$ and $n$ such that $k<n$.
+Associated to each Pl\"{u}cker weight vector ${\bf{b}}$, we define a topological space $\G_{\bf{b}}(k,n)$.
+The space $\G_{\bf b}(k,n)$ has an orbifold structure and call this a weighted Grassmann orbifold.
+We introduce the notion of Pl\"{u}cker permutation, which yields several invariant $q$-CW complex structures on $\G_{\bf b}(k,n)$.
+Moreover, we classify weighted Grassmann orbifolds up to certain homeomorphism in terms of Pl\"{u}cker weight vectors and Pl\"{u}cker permutations.

-\begin{question} Is the integral cohomology of a weighted Grassmann orbifold concentrated in even degrees without torsion?
-If this happens, can we calculate the integral cohomology rings of weighted Grassmann orbifolds? \end{question}